SuperOfficeDocs/superoffice-docs/docs/api/tutorials/itunes-like-activities.md

 * the order in which the results to be sorted
 * the entities to be included in the search

-Next, an `IArchiveAgent` object is retrieved using the AgentFactory.
+Next, an `ArchiveAgent` object is created.
 Then the `GetArchiveListByColumns` method is invoked to get the activity information.

 ### Section 2 (convert)